Last updated:

 Last Updated: April 27, 2026

 Unified Threat Management (UTM) for voice networks combines multiple security technologies into a single platform specifically designed to protect VoIP, SIP trunking, and cloud phone systems from cyber threats.
-For Central Florida businesses, this approach addresses the unique challenges of securing voice communications in a region with diverse industries, hurricane-related business continuity needs, and increasing remote work requirements.
+For businesses, this approach addresses the unique challenges of securing voice communications in a region with diverse industries, hurricane-related business continuity needs, and increasing remote work requirements.
 UTM voice protection includes session border controllers, intrusion detection, call fraud prevention, and encryption protocols that work together to secure voice traffic without compromising call quality.

 Voice network attacks have increased 340% in the past two years, with Florida businesses experiencing some of the highest rates of VoIP fraud in the Southeast.
 I’ve seen firsthand how these attacks devastate unprepared companies — one Orlando law firm lost $47,000 in a single weekend to toll fraud before they implemented proper voice security.
 For more details, see our guide on comprehensive VoIP security checklist for professional deployments.
 (See our analysis.)

-Central Florida’s business environment creates specific vulnerabilities.
+Today’s business environment creates specific vulnerabilities.
 Healthcare facilities must comply with HIPAA regulations for voice communications, while retail operations need PCI-DSS compliance for payment card data discussed over phone systems.
 The region’s tourism industry operates extended hours across multiple time zones, creating larger attack windows for cybercriminals.

 Hurricane season adds another layer of complexity.
 When businesses activate disaster recovery protocols and employees work remotely, voice networks become prime targets.
-During Hurricane Ian, we documented a 280% spike in voice phishing attempts targeting Central Florida businesses with compromised remote workers.
+During Hurricane Ian, we documented a 280% spike in voice phishing attempts targeting businesses with compromised remote workers.

 The financial impact hits particularly hard for small-to-medium businesses.
 A recent study by the Cybersecurity and Infrastructure Security Agency found that voice network breaches cost SMBs an average of $180,000 in direct losses, plus additional costs for system restoration and compliance violations.